On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Preliminaries

 \subsubsection{Generalized Randomized Response}

-Randomized response (RR) is the classical technique for achieving LDP, which is a surveying technique proposed by Warner~\cite{Warner1965} to provide ``plausible deniability'' for individuals responding to embarrassing (binary) questions in a survey.
+Randomized response (RR)~\cite{Warner1965} is the classical technique for achieving LDP, which provides ``plausible deniability'' for individuals responding to embarrassing (binary) questions in a survey.
 The Generalized RR (GRR)~\cite{kairouz2016discrete,kairouz2016extremal} protocol extends RR to the case of $k_j \geq 2$ while satisfying $\epsilon$-LDP.
-Given a value $v_i \in A_j$, for $i \in [1, k_j]$, \textit{GRR($v_i$)} outputs the true value with probability $p$, and any other value $v \in A_j \setminus \{v_i\}$ with probability $1-p$.
+Given a value $v_i \in A_j$, for $i \in [k_j]$, \textit{GRR($v_i$)} outputs the true value with probability $p$, and any other value $v \in A_j \setminus \{v_i\}$ with probability $1-p$.
 More formally, the perturbation function is:

-in which $y$ is the perturbed value sent to the aggregator from a user with input value $v$.
-The GRR protocol has been proved to satisfy $\epsilon$-LDP since $\frac{p}{q}=e^{\epsilon}$.
-To estimate the normalized frequency of $v_i \in A_j$, for $i \in [1, k_j]$, one counts how many times $v_i$ is reported, expressed as $C(v_i)$, and then computes~\cite{tianhao2017}:
+in which $y$ is the perturbed value sent to the aggregator.
+The GRR protocol satisfy $\epsilon$-LDP since $\frac{p}{q}=e^{\epsilon}$.
+To estimate the normalized frequency of $v_i \in A_j$, for $i \in [k_j]$, one counts how many times $v_i$ is reported, expressed as $C(v_i)$, and then computes~\cite{tianhao2017}: